muratk5n/thirdwave/en/README.md

 ---

-Climate activists need to get in the weed of climate tech and policy.
+Climate activists need to get into the weeds of climate tech and policy.
 Can't just call fossil companies bad names.
 Fossil companies have a lot of know-how they can be helpful in the transition - given we use the right tech.

 ---